Maegan Fairchild

 About

-I am an Assistant Professor of Philosophy at the University of Michigan.
-Before coming to Michigan, I completed my PhD at the University of Southern California and my BA at UNC Chapel Hill.
-For the academic year 2021-22, I will be a Harrington Faculty Research Fellow at the University of Texas, Austin.
+I am an Associate Professor in the Department of Philosophy at the University of Michigan.
+Before coming to Michigan as an LSA Collegiate Fellow, I completed my PhD at the University of Southern California and my BA at UNC Chapel Hill.
+In 2021-22, I was the Harrington Faculty Research Fellow in Philosophy at UT Austin.

 Research

-For full abstracts and works in progress, check out my Research page.
+For full abstracts and selected works in progress, check out my Research page.

 • Against Conservatism in Metaphysics (with John Hawthorne).
 Royal Institute of Philosophy Supplement, 82: 45-75, 2018. doi: 10.1017/s1358246118000103